Recipes & Cooking

 French toast—too doughy to be worth the dough

 When done well, French toast is a brunch indulgence worth the cost to pocket book and waist line.
-When done poorly, you're better off with just a cup of coffee.
-"French toast is one of the most inconsistent dishes in terms of flavor and quality.
-I've had some pretty bad ones, that were too thick and doughy, and others where the chef had clearly poured the syrup on, and then let it sit, and get soggy before serving," says Alex Willen, proprietor of the San Francisco Brunch Club, a popular review site.
-Here's the right (and only) way you should be making French toast.
+When done poorly, you’re better off with just a cup of coffee.
+“French toast is one of the most inconsistent dishes in terms of flavor and quality.
+I’ve had some pretty bad ones, that were too thick and doughy, and others where the chef had clearly poured the syrup on, and then let it sit, and get soggy before serving,” says Alex Willen, proprietor of the San Francisco Brunch Club, a popular review site.
+Check out this list of foods you never knew chefs cooked in the microwave!

 Steak and eggs—it’s too hard on the jaws

-Another no-go for Willen is steak and eggs, unless you're brunching in a steak house.
-"At high end restaurants, steak and eggs are fine.
-At low end restaurants, you're probably getting the cheapest, chewiest cut of beef they could find," he explains.
-Try asking for a specific cut of meat, if steak and eggs is a dish you just can't pass up.
-Here are some secrets your butcher isn't telling you.
+Another no-go for Willen is steak and eggs, unless you’re brunching in a steak house.
+“At high end restaurants, steak and eggs are fine.
+At low end restaurants, you’re probably getting the cheapest, chewiest cut of beef they could find,” he explains.
+Try asking for a specific cut of meat, if steak and eggs is a dish you just can’t pass up.
+(Make sure you know these dirty restaurant secrets the kitchen crew will never tell you.)

 Canadian bacon—you don’t know how long it’s been there

-Chef Brik cautions against getting your salt fix from this brunch delicacy, unless you're in a high-end restaurant.
-"How long has that Canadian bacon been sitting in the walk-in refrigerator?
-Brunch is only served once a week, on the weekends," he explains.
+Chef Brik cautions against getting your salt fix from this brunch delicacy, unless you’re in a high-end restaurant.
+“How long has that Canadian bacon been sitting in the walk-in refrigerator?
+Brunch is only served once a week, on the weekends,” he explains.
 Your bacon may have been sitting there for six days, or more.
-(Fun fact: According to HuffPost, Canadians have a different name for Canadian bacon—our northern neighbors call it peameal bacon, or back bacon, instead).
+Here’s what a celebrity chef looks for in a good restaurant that goes beyond a tasty plate of food.

 Anything with lots of ingredients—the pedigree’s suspicious

 Casseroles, hodge-podge soups, and other non-distinctive dishes with tons of ingredients may have started out as something else, cautions Chef Brik.
-"Things like chili specials, and shepherds pie, are considered leftover meals at restaurants.
-If you are not eating at a high-end establishment, it's highly likely you are eating ingredients that were left over from the entire week," he explains.
-Whether its at home or in a restaurant, these are the 10 foods that are most likely to expire in your refrigerator.
+“Things like chili specials, and shepherds pie, are considered leftover meals at restaurants.
+If you are not eating at a high-end establishment, it’s highly likely you are eating ingredients that were left over from the entire week,” he explains.
+Instead of ordering foods like filet mignon or a tuna melt out at a restaurant, celebrity chefs choose to cook these 10 comfort meals at home.

 The buffet—up close and personal with everyone’s germs